nickbreen/docker-wp-cli/README.md

 [WP-CLI] is a command line tool to administer a WordPress installation.

-[WordPress]: https://wordpress.org "WordPress &#8250; Blog Tool, Publishing Platform, and CMS"
+[WordPress]: https://wordpress.org "Blog Tool, Publishing Platform, and CMS"
 [WP-CLI]: http://wp-cli.org "A command line interface for WordPress"

 # Usage

+This image is based on a cron service that runs continuously.

+You (currently) should specify a cron job to invoke WP's cron jobs, and disable WPP's normal wp-cron stuff (see **EXTRA_PHP** below).

 Everything is specified using environment variables.

-See the example above.
+To automatically install WP use two containers:

+    # docker-compose.yml
+    # This one runs the cron service and contains the 'data' volumes
+    wp-cli:
+      image: nickbreen/wp-cli

+    # This one runs the setup script and then terminates.
+    wp-setup:
+      image: nickbreen/cli
+      command: /setup.sh
+      volumes_from:
+        - wp-cli
+      environment:
+        # yadda, see below

+# Automated Setup

 ## Download
 Uses ```wp core download```.